Magnesium and Insulin Sensitivity for Women in Perimenopause

 Magnesium is an essential mineral involved in over 300 enzymatic reactions in the body, playing a role in nerve and muscle function, bone health, and energy production.
 It is also recognized for its involvement in glucose metabolism and insulin signaling.

-Research suggests that magnesium deficiency can be a concern for individuals with type 2 diabetes [[CITE:40771523]].
+Research suggests that magnesium deficiency can be a concern for individuals with type 2 diabetes [1].
 This highlights the mineral’s importance in metabolic processes and raises questions about its potential impact on blood sugar regulation more broadly.

 Magnesium’s Role in Insulin Sensitivity